TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 -   A README
 -   A list of program files.

-Now, each program file maps to an ongoing project that you can find in the General Rules section.
-As for the README, it contains a list of the program files that link to existing articles on The Renegade Coder.
+Now, each program file maps to an ongoing project that you can find in the Docs directory.
+As for the README, it contains a list of the program files that link to existing articles in the documentation.
 In addition, the README contains links to language references and a list of fun facts.

 Naturally, if you wish to add a completely new language to the repository, you'll need to follow this repository structure.
 Now, let's get to the rules!